Arthor-Bsk/marketslockin/README.md

 # marketslockin
-Website dedicated to gather relevant data to the informed investor
+Website dedicated to gather relevant data for the informed investor